tenatek/atlan-docs/docs/quick-start.md

 };
 ```

-## Creating a connection to a MongoDB database
+## Creating a connection to a Mongo database

 ```javascript
 const connection = await MongoClient.connect(mongoUrl);